 Now Salzwedel is known as one of the most active and engaged CEOs on Twitter, and his online presence leads AmFam’s 250+ employee advocates, who have a social reach of more than 360,000.

 As Salzwedel’s influence shows, it’s more important than ever for the C-suite to create and share content online.
 We’ll even go so far as to say it’s essential for successful companies to get executives on social media.

-- Why Executives Should Be Social
+- 5 Reasons Executives Should Be on Social Media

-- Tips to Help Executives Get Social
+- Tips to Help Executives on Social Media

 - Examples of Executives On Social